 Burrata E Prosciutto

-This dish included thinly sliced prosciutto with melt in you mouth burrata.
-To say this is good would be an understatement, it is a must order.
+This dish included thinly sliced prosciutto with melt in your mouth burrata.
+To say this is good would be an understatement; it is a must-order.
 This is one of the best things I have eaten in recent memory, and I practically licked the plate.

 Pizza Via Uno

 The Pizza Via Uno is a half pizza half calzone.
 Each of them are prepared differently, so you get two unique tastes.
-This combination is something I have never seen before on my travels and I was really impressed.
+This combination is something I have never seen before on my travels, and I was impressed.
 I love the way the calzone was prepared with mozzarella and soppressata (Italian sausage), and the pizza with its olives and mushrooms.
-Both have really unique tastes and it is like two seperate meals.
+Both have unique tastes, and it is like two separate meals.

 For dessert, they have cannolis with cheese that has been imported from Italy.
-I couldn’t not try one as the meal was fantastic and I wanted it to end well, so I gave it a go.
+I had to try one as the meal was fantastic and I wanted it to end well, so I gave it a go.
 The cannoli rivaled the ones I had in Boston and was a wonderful dessert.
-The sweet ricotta from Sicily makes a huge difference in the cannoli’s taste and the light chocolate sauce and chocolate chips bring it over the top.
+The sweet ricotta from Sicily makes a considerable difference in the cannoli’s taste, and the light chocolate sauce and chocolate chips bring it over the top.
 I am salivating thinking about it while I write this.

 All in all, Via Uno is one of my favorite places for a meal along the entirety of Pacific Coast Highway.
-It is a great spot with a nice atmosphere, fun people and ridiculously good food, be sure to check it out if you are in the area.
+It is an excellent spot with a pleasant atmosphere, fun people and ridiculously good food, be sure to check it out if you are in the area.